This hyper-fast GC is based on a fundamentally new design.

 Low Cost of Ownership

-- Compatibility with standard fused silica separation column
+- Compatibility with standard fused silica separation columns

 - No expensive replacement parts